tloszkov/tloszkov/README.md

 - 👋 Hi, I’m @tloszkov
 - 👀 I’m interested in frontend development.
-- 🌱 I’m currently learning Html, css, and React.JS
+- 🌱 I’m currently learning Html, CSS, and React.JS
 - 💞️ I’m looking to collaborate on ....
 Just learning the Github too. :D -
 - 📫 How to reach me tloszkov@gmail.com